kirillkuzin/donatehouse/README.md

 # 👋 donatehouse
-Service for broadcasting donation events to [Clubhouse](https://www.joinclubhouse.com) room.
+A service for launching a bot that broadcasts donation events to [Clubhouse](https://www.joinclubhouse.com) room.

 Used [clubhouse-py](https://github.com/stypr/clubhouse-py) and